terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

     1. Run `terraform show -json bootstrap.tfplan > bootstrap.json`
     1. Run `terraform-validator validate bootstrap.json --policy-path="../policy-library" --project <A-VALID-PROJECT-ID>` and check for violations (`<A-VALID-PROJECT-ID>` must be an existing project you have access to, this is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project).
 1. Run `terraform apply`.
+1. Run `terraform output terraform_service_account` to get the email address of the admin.
+You need this address in a later procedure.
 1. Run `terraform output gcs_bucket_tfstate` to get your Google Cloud bucket from the previous step.
 1. Copy the backend: